openhab/openhab-docs/_addons_bindings/zwave/doc/hank/rgbbulb_0_0.md

 RGB BULB can blink or cyclic/random change color automatically at set intervals.
 RGB BULB can blink or cyclic/random change color automatically at set intervals.
 It will stop blink or change color when receiving any control command like Basic SetThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 3072 to 318816256 -:

 | Value  | Description |
 |--------|-------------|